ahhreggi/document-converter/README.md

   "error": "Validation Error",
   "details": [
     {
-      "field": ["B"],
-      "message": "Segment must contain at least one element", "detectedInputFormat": "xml"
+      "message": "Document should have at least one segment", "detectedInputFormat": "xml"
     }
   ]